-The final bell for school has rung and kids are starting their summer vacations.
+The sun is shining and kids are excited for their summer vacations.
 This usually means, more time to play outside in the sun and less time indoors.
 There are many benefits to some sun exposure but it’s also important to be safe while spending time outdoors.
-Read on for sun safety tips from our experts.
+Read on for sun safety tips from the kid experts.

 Tips to avoid sunburn:

 Choose a broad-spectrum sunscreen with SPF 30 or higher and be sure to reapply at least every two hours.
 It may be beneficial to use a water-resistant sunscreen, which will maintain protection against ultraviolet rays for up to 40 minutes after swimming or sweating.

 Stay in the shade

 It’s especially important to keep babies younger than 6 months of age out of direct sunlight, but all kids can benefit from some time in the shade.
 Make sure to bring sunglasses, wide brim hats or umbrellas with when spending the day outside.